Sp00p64/Lynks_Project/README.md

 -  <b>Speed </b> : Communications via requests over TOR usually takes a lot of time because of all the hops a request has to go through.
 To solve this issue my implementation of libcurl establishes a WebSocket over the hidden service.
 Thanks to this the establishment of the session is slow but once established the shell is quite responsive and fast for a TOR communication

 ## Install :
-(For now the malware can only be built on windows and deployed on windows machines, linux support is comming soon)
+(For now the malware can only be built on windows and deployed on windows machines, linux support is coming soon)

 - Install NIM